kbase/groups/README.md

 GET /group

 RETURNS:
 A list of Groups.
+Only the id, name, owner, and type fields are included.
 ```

- The members list is always empty.

 ### Create a group